“Dee Dee’s Home Run Chicken”

 Red Beans and Rice – Habichuela:

 In a medium saucepan over medium heat, add the 1 tablespoon of olive oil and bacon.
-Stir in the garlic, bell pepper, squash, 1 tablespoon tomato paste, 1 bouillon cube, and 1/2 cup water.
+Stir in the garlic, bell pepper, onion, squash, 1 tablespoon tomato paste, 1 bouillon cube, and 1/2 cup water.
 Bring to a boil, then reduce the heat, cover with a lid and simmer for about 10 minutes.
 Add the beans and simmer for another 10 minutes.
 Serve over white rice, garnished with cilantro.

 In a medium pot, bring 2 cups of water to a boil over high heat and add the 1 tablespoon of olive oil and salt.
 Stir in the rice, cover with a lid and let cook over medium-low heat for about 20 minutes.
 Lower the heat for the last 5 minutes.
 The rice should be soft and fluffy.